nanashi07/cv/README.md

 ## Status

-Open to global remote opportunities.
+Open to global remote opportunities; based in Japan and Taiwan.

 ## Professional Summary